MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ## Next steps

-For more information about SQL Server Big Data Clusters, see [What is SQL Server 2019 Big Data Clusters?](big-data-cluster-overview.md).
+For more information about SQL Server big data clusters, see [What is SQL Server 2019 big data clusters?](big-data-cluster-overview.md).